Project-LION-AI/lionOS/README.md

-# lionOS: Open Source Notebooks for Discord People Analytics
+# lionOS: Open Source Notebooks for DAO People Analytics

 This repository contains a series of notebooks for conducting language and communication analysis of organizational networks on discord with large language models.
 Built with OpenAI's [GPT-3](https://github.com/openai/openai-python) and the Huggingface `transformers` [library](https://github.com/huggingface/transformers).